qoherent/spectrogram-segmentation/README.md

 python download_dataset.py
 ```
 This command will create a new directory named `SpectrumSensingDataset` at the project's root.
 The
-MathWorks' Spectrum Sensing 5G dataset will be downloaded and unpacked into this directory.
+MathWorks Spectrum Sensing 5G dataset will be downloaded and unpacked into this directory.

 6. Install a new IPython kernel within the `spectrogram-segmentation` environment: